meggy-lie-anne/TopologyCubicalComplexes/report.typ

 == Discussion

 Our algorithm seems to correctly compute persistent homology for cubical complexes.
+Unfortunately, due to time constraints, we were unable to implement the persistent homology algorithm using various coefficients.
+As it is, our code only supports $ZZ_2$.

-Unfortunately, we didn't have enough time to implement the persistent homology algorithm using various coefficients.
-Our code only supports $ZZ_2$.
+The choice of coefficients in persistent homology are important for the detail of the captured topological features.
+For instance, using $ZZ_2$ coefficients simplifies computations and is well-suited for applications in image processing and computer graphics.

-Using other coefficients would require anoter definition of boundaries that is more general (for instance, when working in $ZZ$, cubes in a boundary are oriented and not just "present" or "absent").
+Extending the model to support other coefficients would require we use a more general definition of boundaries (e.g. in $ZZ$, cubes in a boundary are oriented).
+However, this comes at the cost of increased computational complexity.
 The reduction algorithm should also be adapted to work in a different field, when summing columns together.

 == References